RayVentura/ShortGPT/README.md

 - **Developer**: Stay updated [@RayVentura](https://twitter.com/RayVenturaHQ).
 Deep-dive into behind-the-scenes, project news, and related topics from the person behind ShortGPT.

-We're eager to interact with you and listen to your feedback, concepts, and experiences with Auto-GPT.
+We're eager to interact with you and listen to your feedback, concepts, and experiences with Short-GPT.
 Come on board on Twitter and let's navigate the future of AI as a team! 💡🤖

 <p align="center">
   <a href="https://star-history.com/#ReyVentura/ShortGPT&Date">